torch2424/wasm-by-example/examples/hello-world/hello-world.rust.en-us.md

 }
 ```

 Then, let's compile our crate using wasm-pack, into a wasm module.
-Then run the following command, taking note of the [--target web](https://rustwasm.github.io/docs/wasm-pack/commands/build.html#target) since we want an ES6 module in our case:
+Then run the following command, taking note of the [--target web](https://rustwasm.github.io/docs/wasm-pack/commands/build.html#target).
+The wasm-pack tool has support for a lot of different output types, especially for bundlers like Webpack or Rollup.
+But, since we want an ES6 module in our case, we use the `web` target below:

 ```bash
 wasm-pack build --target web